Nights in the Past

 This South Hams village close to the town of Totnes possesses in excess of 70 listed buildings, including the Church of St David which is thought to date back in parts to the 14th century.
 Nearby Bow Creek (a tributary of the River Dart) is renowned for its extraordinary natural beauty.
 Map

-Places to stay: If it’s a case of location-location-location for somewhere to rest your head and relax, then The Waterman’s Arms (reviews available at TripAdvisor) must surely rank as one of the best.
+Places to stay: If it’s a case of location-location-location for somewhere to rest your head and relax, then The Waterman’s Arms must surely rank as one of the best.
 Ashprington and its immediate surrounding area also possesses a number of self-catering cottages.
-Details are available with Helpful Holidays.

 Brendon, Devon